Google Summer of Code 2019 Idea List

 NOTE: backward compatibility does not have to be maintained we can freely change and improve the API and internal structure of the library if we think the change is going to improve the quality of the implementation.

-WARNING: to work on this project you need an AirOS device; OpenWRT can be installed in a virtual box VM, but AirOS cannot (at least not as easily).
+WARNING: to work on this project you need an AirOS device; OpenWrt can be installed in a virtual box VM, but AirOS cannot (at least not as easily).
 If you don't have an AirOS device compatible with the latest version and you do not indend to buy one you cannot work on this project.

 If it ever happens that you get accepted but you fail to buy an AirOS device, you will be failed.